VladimirIstomin/recipes/README.md

 # Recipes
-A simple RESTful API to store and retrieve cooking recipes
+It'a simple RESTful API to store and retrieve cooking recipes
 ## Some used technologies
 - Spring Boot
 - Spring MVC